vitalikmorozz/Mandelbrot-set/README.md

 # Mandelbrot set by Moroz Vitalik 143 A2

 I personaly use [VSCode](https://code.visualstudio.com/) so instruction will be for VSCode.
-If you already have SFML installed and connected to another IDE/Code Redactor, you can only download /src folder (i hope).
+If you already have SFML installed and connected to another IDE/Code Redactor, you can only download /src folder (I hope).

 **Instruction is for WINDOWS**